 The department takes an investigative approach to the study of History.
-Students are encouraged to use a very wide range of evidence including newspaper reports, biographies, photographs, maps, films and books in order to support them to analyse and evaluate others' interpretations and to make their own independent judgements.
-Students are also encouraged to find their own information via library texts, podcasts, documentaries and the internet.
-The department uses ICT facilities to the full allowing students to conduct internet-based research and produce PowerPoint presentations to be presented to fellow class-mates, thus enhancing their skills and understanding further.
+Students are encouraged to use a very wide range of evidence including newspaper reports, biographies, photographs, maps, films and books in order to support them to analyse and evaluate primary / contemporary evidence, to understand others' interpretations.
+Students are also encouraged to enrich their knowledge and understanding through wider research via library texts, podcasts, documentaries and the internet.
+Through the application of this rich knowledge and understanding to evidence and interpretations, students are immersed into the work of the historian and facilitated with making their own well-informed judgements which prepares them for future study and the world of work as well as being independent citizens and leaders of social justice.